jacksonwalters/scotus-v-public/README.md

 would be considered liberal.
 This gives a question orientation.
 The responses can be scaled directly to get the magnitude, and then these are multiplied together to get polarity.

-In the end, a user puts in a set of keywords to specify an issue, and a plot of public polarity vs. SCOTUS polarity over time appears.
-One can perform regressions and try to determine when opinion might cross a threshold.
+The user inputs a set of keywords, a search of SCOTUS cases by opinion text and public opinion questions by question text yields a set of relevant cases and questions, and the liberal/conservative direction of the decisions and public responses are computed resulting in a plot of political polarity for both over time.
+One can then perform regressions and try to determine when opinion might cross a threshold, etc.

 - SCOTUS Case & Justice Data: http://scdb.wustl.edu/
 - SCOTUS Opinions, Free Law Project: https://www.courtlistener.com/api/bulk-info/